 - Arrange a playdate.
 That doggy friend at the local park may love for your dog to hang out together for the day.

 - Consider fostering another dog (a great way to see if a second dog helps the situation).

 Crate Train Your Dog

-If you have a pet with separation anxiety, don’t forget to chat to your vet about the options.
-We recommend in particular seeking the advice of a veterinary behaviourist who can recommend some options, both medical and behavioural that can help.
+If you have a pet with separation anxiety, don’t forget to chat with your vet about the options.
+We recommend in particular seeking the advice of a veterinary behaviorist who can recommend some options, both medical and behavioral that can help.